 - 227. The Human Tissue Authority (HTA) is the regulator for human organs, tissue and cells.
 The HTA was established by the Human Tissue Act 2004 (HT Act) in 2005, following the discovery of establishments removing and retaining human organs and tissue without consent.
 The HT Act addressed this issue and brought together other existing laws that related to human tissue and organs. - 228.
-The HT Act applies to the removal, storage and use of human organs and tissue for scheduled purposes1 in England, Wales and Northern Ireland, with the exception of the provisions relating to the use of DNA, which also apply to Scotland. - 229.
+The HT Act applies to the removal, storage and use of human organs and tissue for scheduled purposes in England, Wales and Northern Ireland, with the exception of the provisions relating to the use of DNA, which also apply to Scotland. - 229.
 Under section 14(3) of the HT Act, the HT Act and the guidance given in the Codes of Practice do not apply to bodies or relevant material where: - a) the person died before the HT Act came into force on 1 September 2006; and - b) at least 100 years have elapsed since the date of the person's death. - 230.
 The Human Tissue Act 2004 (Persons who Lack Capacity to Consent and Transplants) Regulations 2006 (the Regulations) lay down the responsibilities of the HTA in relation to the donation of transplantable material from living donors, including those who lack capacity to consent. - 231.
 The HTA is the UK regulator for tissue and cells (other than reproductive cells).
-Under the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (the Q & S Regulations) (as amended), the HTA licenses and inspects establishments that undertake the procurement, testing, processing, storage, distribution, import and export of tissue and cells for human application. - 232.
-With the exception of Code of Practice A: Guiding principles and the fundamental principle of consent, and Code of Practice F, the Codes of Practice do not provide guidance on complying with the requirements of the Q & S Regulations.
-Establishments licensed under the Q&S Regulations should refer to the HTA's Guide to Quality and Safety Assurance for Human Tissues and Cells for Patient Treatment. - 233.
-The HTA is the UK regulator for the Quality and Safety of Organs Intended for Transplantation Regulations 2012 (as amended) (the Q&S (Organs)
+The Human Tissue (Quality and Safety for Human Application) Regulations 2007 (the Q & S Regulations) (as amended) implemented into UK law the European Union Tissue and Cells Directive 2004/23/EC (EUTCD).
+The HTA licenses and inspects establishments that undertake the procurement, testing, processing, storage, distribution, import and export of tissue and cells for human application.
+In their amended form following Brexit, the Q&S Regulations modify the requirements of the EUTCD as they apply to Great Britain.
+Those modifications do not apply to Northern Ireland where the HTA remains the Competent Authority for the purposes of the EUTCD - 232.
+Establishments licensed under the Q&S Regulations should refer to the HTA's Guide to Quality and Safety Assurance for Human Tissues and Cells for Patient Treatment and the requirements set out in Codes A and G.

-1 Defined by the HT Act and explained in further detail in the glossary.
+&lt;sup>1 Defined by the HT Act and explained in further detail in the glossary.

-Regulations).
-With the exception of Code of Practice A: Guiding principles and the fundamental principle of consent, and Code of Practice F, the Codes of Practice do not provide guidance on complying with the requirements of the Q & S (Organs) Regulations.
-Establishments licensed under the Q&S (Organs) Regulations should refer to the HTA's The Quality and Safety of Organs Intended for Transplantation: a documentary framework.

-- 234. A deemed consent system for organ and tissue donation after death is operational in England, Northern Ireland and Wales.
+- 233. The HTA is the UK regulator for the Quality and Safety of Organs Intended for Transplantation Regulations 2012 (as amended) (the Q&S (Organs) Regulations).
+Establishments licensed under the Q&S (Organs) Regulations should refer to the HTA's The Quality and Safety of Organs Intended for Transplantation: a documentary framework and the requirements set out in Codes A and F (parts one and two). - 234.
+A deemed consent system for organ and tissue donation after death is operational in England, Northern Ireland and Wales.
 This does not have an impact on the HTA's regulation of living organ donation.
 These Codes of Practice do not apply to organ and tissue donation from the deceased in Wales; the HTA has published a Code of Practice on the Human Transplantation (Wales) Act 2013 for establishments in Wales. - 235.
 The deemed consent legislation in England and Northern Ireland respectively relate to donation of those organs and tissue which constitute "permitted material" from the deceased, and as such does not have an impact on the HTA's regulation of living organ donation.
-Exceptions to the definition of "permitted material" are set out in the Human Tissue (Permitted Material: Exceptions) (England) Regulations 2020 and [The Human Tissue (Permitted Material: Exceptions) (Northern Ireland) Regulations 2022 Title to be inserted once confirmed].
+Exceptions to the definition of "permitted material" are set out in the Human Tissue (Permitted Material: Exceptions) (England) Regulations 2020 and The Human Tissue (Permitted Material) Regulations (Northern Ireland) 2023.